mnnxp/FreeCAD-macros/CadbaseLibrary/Macro_CadbaseLibrary.md

 Double-clicking on a component's folder pull component's modifications.

 Getting files of a fileset for FreeCAD occurs after double-clicking on the modification folder.
-Double-clicking

 ## Install

-Install through Addon manager.

-This script is made to be used as a FreeCAD macro, and to be placed inside your macros folder (default is $HOME/.FreeCAD on mac/linux, C:/Users/youruser/Application Data/FreeCAD on windows).
+In menu Tools select Addon Manager Select the Macros tab find CADBaseLibrary in the list and click Install

+In menu Macro select Macros...

-After it is installed through Addon manager on the above location, it will be available in the macros menu.
+After it is installed on the above location, it will be available in the macros menu.
 On first run, it will ask you for the location of your library.

+Execute CadbaseLibrary.FCMacro.

 Next steps (skip first step if you already have a CADBase account):
 1. Create an account on the platform [CADBase](https://cadbase.rs/#/register) for yourself
 2. In FreeCAD, select the **Macro** tab, click **Macros...** and select the `CadbaseLibrary.FCMacro` macro, then you will be prompted to select the module folder (where the files from the CADBase store will be loaded)
 * In FreeCAD, find which is your user **modules folder** by entering or pasting `App.getUserAppDataDir()+"Mod"` and your usr **macros folder** by entering `App.getUserMacroDir()` in the Python console (found under menu View->Panels)
 3. In the **CADBase library** window, in the **Options** tab, click the **Config** button, in the **CADBase library configuration** window that opens, you need to set the **username** and **password** to gain access to CADBase.
 Wait for the token to be received after pressing the **OK** button.

-**Note**: Please DO NOT use accented characters in your file names, thanks!!!

 ## Link